Anamelechi/Home-Server-Hosting-Solution-With-Cloudflare-Tunnel/README.md

 - **HTTPS Setup:** Integrate Let’s Encrypt with Certbot for native SSL on Apache.
 - **Named Cloudflare Tunnel:** Transition from a trial tunnel to a custom domain setup for improved reliability.
 - **Docker Migration:** Explore containerization (e.g., using httpd:alpine) once hardware supports KVM or similar technology.
+- **Enhanced Monitoring:**
-- **Enhanced Monitoring:** Implement uptime monitoring (e.g. Prometheous, grafana loki, ELK slack and Uptime Robot) for real-time alerts.
+   - Implement uptime monitoring (e.g. Uptime Robot).
+   - Further troubleshoot and resolve the apache_exporter issue to gain insights into Apache performance.
+   - Explore setting up alerts in Prometheus and Grafana for critical metrics.
+   - Consider monitoring other aspects of the XAMPP stack (e.g., PHP-FPM if used).

 ## FAQ
 **Q: How do I rename an existing tunnel?**